Avsecz/concise/README.rst

 This is the old version of CONCISE.
-I'm currently working on a new version.
-Stay tuned.
+Here is the new version: https://github.com/gagneurlab/concise

 ===============================
 CONCISE